-The Fifine K669 and the K670 are different versions of a cardioid condensing microphone with built in USB set up that enables plug and play capabilities.
+The Fifine K669 and the K670 are different versions of a cardioid condensing microphone with a built-in USB setup that enables plug-and-play capabilities.
 Both offer relatively inexpensive, quality options for the price to produce recordings for podcasts and live streaming.
 While the K670 is taller and with more of a bass tone to it, the K669 produces a more flat recording.
 Both microphones are inexpensive options for your recording needs.

 Is Fifine a good company?

 Fifine is a newer company in the audio recording industry, but they have grown quickly to become a globally known group that delivers quality recording equipment.
 It first began by selling an affordable USB condenser microphone through Amazon, which saw its first shift into becoming a powerhouse company.
 Each of its microphones are full metal and fine-tuned, becoming a best-selling computer microphone company with very reasonable prices.

 The Fifine K669 is an inexpensive cardioid condenser microphone perfect for recordings like podcasts.
 The plug and play nature of the setup of the microphone creates an ease of use that makes it worth the reasonable amount of money Fifine asks for.
 The microphone connects to the computer via a USB 2.0 connection, and the frequency response is 20 to 20 kHz.
 It comes with a table tripod and can fasten into any microphone stand.
 The cord is 2 meters in length that connects to desktop, laptops, and tablets.
 The cable does not detach, so keep that in mind when buying.
 The all metal design and the tilted tripod ability make it an excellent purchase for the price.

 Is Fifine K670 better than K669?